apache/comdev-site/source/gsoc-admin-tasks.md

 thanking our wonderful mentors.
 We should invite everyone to come and contribute to ASF projects.
-We should include some stats such as the number of full committers resulting from GSoC, the number of issues closed etc. We don't have a template yet but work with th dev@community.apache.org and press@apache.org lists to get one written and add it here.
+We should include some stats such as the number of full committers resulting from GSoC, the number of issues closed etc. We don't have a template yet but work with the `dev@community.apache.org` and `press@apache.org` lists to get one written and add it here.

-1. Decide on who is going to the mentor summit.
-If you are going, book your flight and nag the comdev PMC chair to submit your travel expenses to financials/Bills/received (if you don't have access yourself) and move them to financials/Bills/approved.
+1. Decide who is going to the mentor summit.
+If you are going, book your flight (or arrange the details for attending virtually) and nag the comdev PMC chair to submit your travel expenses to financials/Bills/received (if you don't have access yourself) and move them to `financials/Bills/approved`.

 1. Ask treasurer to invoice Google.
 The amount is number of students * USD 500 (at time of writing) + actual travel expenses up to USD 2,000.
 Attach PO document (you'll get that